mrlongzhang/LongDialog/README.md

 ## Future works

-Currently, a basic seq2seq model [Cho et al., 2014][c1]. barely have memory capability, which is vital for consistency and stable multi-round talk.
+Currently, a basic seq2seq model [Cho et al., 2014][c1] is implemented.
+It has attention mechanism plus beam search capapbility.
+It barely have memory capability, which is vital for consistency and stable multi-round talk.
 But that's a long term goal, so far.

 * A much less ambitouse goal would be an antiLM model [Jiwei Li et al.][c3] to improve one round dialog first.
 * Add peronality capability to the bot.
 * Employ reading comprehension NN to improve the bot's reasoning capapbility.
 * Employ memory NN to develop multi-round dialog capapbility.
+* GAN for generative output
+* Reinforcement learning
 * ...
 * In the end, for a bot to be useful, knowledge graph technology would be really helpful.